mhowlett/NNanomsg/README.md

 small extras library that is part of this distribution that implements simple polling functionality.

-NNanomsg is not quite complete, however it is useful for many use cases and it should be relatively straight forward to implement the parts of the API .
+NNanomsg is not quite complete, however it is useful for many use cases and it should be relatively straight forward to implement the parts of the API that I've yet to complete (I'll probably do this at some point relatively soon).

 The advantages of wrapping the C API rather than implementing it entirely in a .NET language are:
  1. It is much less work.
 This means that: